Should I Become an Auto Finance Manager?

 Auto finance managers, sometimes called F&I (finance and insurance) managers, work at automotive dealerships helping sales associates and customers find financing options for purchases.
 They must understand the sales and business practices of an auto dealership and be well-versed in all aspects of the loan and financing process.

 The majority of auto finance managers work at least 40 hours per week.
 While the bulk of their working hours will likely be concentrated during the automotive shop's business hours, overtime in order to process financing applications is possible.
 Such finance managers work in an office setting, and few physical demands and risks are associated with this career.

-Experience weighs highly when looking for a job, and education can also be an asset.
-The following table contains the core requirements for becoming an auto finance manager.
+Experience weighs highly when looking for a job in auto finance, and education can also be an asset.

 |Degree Field||Finance or related field|